 - Resistor package size.

-For most applications, the designer should select the smallest possible resistor package.
+PACKAGE SIZE – In most applications, the designer should select the smallest possible resistor package.
 This requirement must be balanced against the demands of the application.
 These include ambient temperature, potential mechanical damage, and the impact of resistor self-heating.
-Ease of manufacture and long term reliability should also be considered.
+Ease of manufacture and long-term reliability are also key considerations.

 The TCR of the system board tracks can be higher than that of the sense resistor.
-This introduces an element of temperature dependence into any measurement made across the sense resistor device.
+This introduces some temperature dependence into measurements made across the sense resistor device.

-A Kelvin resistor can be used to resolve this issue.
-It is a 4-terminal device that employs two terminals for the current measurement flow (the sense element) and two independent terminals for the main current flow.
+A Kelvin resistor can resolve this issue.
+It is a 4-terminal device with two terminals for the current measurement flow (the sensing element) and two independent terminals for the main current flow.
 However, Kelvin resistors are relatively expensive.
-Unless extreme precision is required, a 2-terminal sense resistor is a more economical choice.
+If extreme precision is not required, a 2-terminal current sense resistor is a more economical choice.

 A variety of standard power resistors are available for current sensing applications.
-When a standard device will not match the specification a custom sense resistor manufacturer could offer a solution.
+When a standard resistor device fails to match the specification, a custom resistor manufacturer can offer solutions.